Magnesium oxide

 Magnesium oxide (MgO), or magnesia, is a white hygroscopic solid mineral that occurs naturally as periclase and is a source of magnesium (see also oxide).
 It has an empirical formula of MgO and consists of a lattice of Mg^{2+} ions and O^{2−} ions held together by ionic bonding.
 Magnesium hydroxide forms in the presence of water (MgO + H_{2}O → Mg(OH)_{2}), but it can be reversed by heating it to remove moisture.

 Magnesium oxide was historically known as magnesia alba (literally, the white mineral from Magnesia), to differentiate it from magnesia nigra, a black mineral containing what is now known as manganese.

 Related oxides

 While "magnesium oxide" normally refers to MgO, the compound magnesium peroxide MgO_{2} is also known.
 According to evolutionary crystal structure prediction, MgO_{2} is thermodynamically stable at pressures above 116 GPa (gigapascals), and a semiconducting suboxide Mg_{3}O_{2} is thermodynamically stable above 500 GPa.
 Because of its stability, MgO is used as a model system for investigating vibrational properties of crystals.

 Electric properties

 Pure MgO is not conductive and has a high resistance to electric current at room temperature.
-The pure powder of MgO has a relative permittivity inbetween 3.2 to 9.9 $k$ with an approximate dielectric loss of tan(δ) > 2.16x10^{3} at 1kHz.
+The pure powder of MgO has a relative permittivity in between 3.2 and 9.9 $k$ with an approximate dielectric loss of tan(δ) > 2.16×10^{3} at 1kHz.